tbalza/tbalza-blog-hugo/content/posts/aws_vpn/aws_vpn.md

   ]
 }
 ```
-Leveraging ACM and using the `tls` provider we can use self-signed certificates, simplifying the process as we don't need a custom Certificate Authority.
+Leveraging ACM and using the `tls` provider we can use self-signed certificates, simplifying the process as we'll assume we don't need a custom Certificate Authority in this example.
 This provider replaces the use of `easyrsa` and makes our configuration self-contained and dynamic.

 #### Server
 ```hcl